IBM/ibmi-bob/docs/README.md

 ---

 # Better Object Builder
 Better Object Builder, or _Bob_, is a free and open source build system for the IBM i platform that is used to build native "QSYS" objects.
 It was developed by [S4i Systems](http://www.s4isystems.com/), a leader in Electronic Document Management, to build their own software.
 In 2021, IBM began to make major investments in making Bob span multiple directories and handle pseudo-source and a buildable project definition.
-Bob is now hosted in IBM's public gihub and is under active development.
+Bob is now hosted in IBM's public github and is under active development.
 It is released under the [Apache 2.0](https://github.com/IBM/ibmi-bob/pull/LICENSE) license to the open source community so that others can contribute and benefit.

 # Why Better Object Builder?
 Here's what makes Bob different.